Beam Behaviour: Moment Capacity of a Beam

 Before discussing the moment capacity calculation, let us review the behavior of a reinforced concrete simple beam as the load on the beam increases from zero to the magnitude that would cause failure.
 The beam will be subjected to downward loading, which will cause a positive moment in the beam.
 The steel reinforcing is located near the bottom of the beam, which is the tension side.
 Here we may select three major behavior modes of beam:

 1. Flexural behavior at a very small load

 Assuming that the concrete is not cracked and steel will resist the tension.
-Also concrete at the top will resist the compression.
+Also concrete at the top will resist compression.
 The stress distribution will be linear:

 2. Flexural behavior at moderate load

 In this case, tensile strength of the concrete will be exceeded, and the concrete will crack in the tension zone.
 Because the concrete cannot transmit any tension across a crack, the steel bars will then resist the entire tension The concrete compressive stress distribution is still assumed to be linear.

 3. Flexural behavior at ultimate load

 Here the compressive strains and stresses are increased, with some nonlinear stress curves on the compression side of the beam.
 This stress curve above the neutral axis will be essentially the same shape as the typical concrete stress-strain curve.
 Tension steel stress fs is equal to yield stress of steel fy.
 Eventually, the ultimate capacity of the beam will be reached and the beam will fail.

 - Strain in concrete is the same as in reinforcing bars at the same level, provided that the bond between the steel and concrete is adequate;